-If you teach civil rights activism and non-violent protests during the 1960s and 1970s, include the Give Voice to History instructional materials featuring Morty Manford.
+If you teach civil rights activism and non-violent protests during the 1960s and 1970s, include this instructional material featuring Morty Manford.
 Recommended for grades 10+

 Rationale for using archival audio oral history testimony

 Listening promotes active engagement, improves reading, and helps students understand tone, message, and central themes.
 Listening is also critical to social-emotional learning development.